 China Is Going Public With J-20 Flight

-The EurAsian Times translated an interview with Chen from CCTV that was posted on YouTube.
+The EurAsian Times translated an interview with Chen from CCTV that was posted on YouTube several months back.
 Aside from dealing with munitions, he said the avionics of the newer J-20 makes it easier to fly than the J-10.
 The J-10 is a fourth-generation People’s Liberation Army Air Force (PLAAF) fighter whose origins date back to 1988.
 It entered service in 2004.
 The J-10 is considered the “backbone” of the PLAAF.

 J-20 Pilots Must Rapidly Deal with Incoming Data